Skip to main content

 WHAT IS INFORMATION SYSTEMS?

-Computer information systems field is concerned with integration of information technology to advance business goals.
+The computer information systems field is concerned with integration of information technology to advance business goals.
 The field combines information management, information technology, computer science and business administration.
 Information systems professionals may have programming skills and do hands-on work but generally spend more time overseeing the ways people use technology to process and interpret information in service of organizational goals.
 Professionals in this discipline understand how to leverage technology to achieve business objectives but tend to focus more on the functionality of computer systems and business process efficiencies.

 This discipline has some things in common with information management but is more concerned with the technology and processes involved in managing information in systems than with data itself and its utility.
 Information systems managers bridge the gap between people and the hardware and software systems that gather, process, store and distribute information.
 To understand how information systems managers work with information managers, consider the following example.
 Information systems specialists at a large online retailer might build systems to collect and analyze customer habits.
 Information management specialists then determine the best way to leverage that information to improve the customer experience and drive sales.